aws-samples/aws-cloudwan-workshop-code/terraform/README.md

 ### Lab 1 - Build a global, segmented network with central egress

 * Step 1 - *Create/Review JSON for Core Network Policy*.
 Nothing to do here, everything is built with the first deployment.
 * Step 2 - *Update Core Network Policy*.
 This section updates the Core Network policy with the *attachment\_policies*.
-In *cloudwan\_policy.tf*, **uncomment lines 44 to 88**
+In *cloudwan\_policy.tf*, **uncomment lines 48 to 88**
   * Understand how the [Core Network policy data source](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/data-sources/networkmanager_core_network_policy_document) works, as it is used to simplify the definition of the policy - rather than using a JSON file.
 * Step 3 - *Create attachments*.
 This section attaches the Spoke and Inspection VPCs to the Core Network.
-Note that, due the Terraform modules used in this example, the Inspection VPCs were already attached in the first deployment.
-  * In *main.tf*, **uncomment lines 48 - 51, 59 - 67, 187 - 190, 198 - 206**.
+  * In *main.tf*, **uncomment lines 61 - 64, 72 - 80, 94 - 97, 111 - 120, 188 - 191, 199 - 207, 221 - 224, 238 - 247**.
-  * In *outputs.tf*, **uncomment 29 and 34**.
+  * In *outputs.tf*, **uncomment 29, 30, 34 and 35**.
   * The VPC resources are handled by the following [VPC module](https://registry.terraform.io/modules/aws-ia/vpc/aws/latest), and the AWS Network Firewall resource (and some routing in the Inspection VPCs) by the [AWS Network Firewall module](https://registry.terraform.io/modules/aws-ia/networkfirewall/aws/latest), both created and maintained by AWS.
 Take some time to check the module and understand how the different resources are defined.
 * Step 4 - *Update Core Network Policy for routing*.
 Now we are adding more information to the Core Network policy, related to the routing from the Spoke VPCs to the Inspection VPCs.
-  * In *cloudwan\_policy.tf*, **uncomment lines 104 to 130**.
+In *cloudwan\_policy.tf*, **uncomment lines 104 to 132**.
-  * Note that you need to put the attachments of the Inspection VPCs in the definition of the static routes.
-You can find them in the outputs **cloud\_wan.attachments.oregon.inspection** and **cloud\_wan.attachments.stockholm.inspection**.
 * Step 5 - *Update VPC Route tables*.
 Configuring the VPC routes to point to the Core Network attachment.
-In *main.tf*, **uncomment lines 52 - 54, 88 - 90, 191 - 193, and 227 - 229**.
+In *main.tf*, **uncomment lines 65 - 67, 98 - 100, 192 - 194, 225 - 227**.
 * Step 6 - *Perform tests to validate configuration*.
 Nothing to do here, follow the lab instructions.

 ### Lab 2 - Federate with AWS Transit Gateway

 * Step 1 - *Core Policy Updates*.
 We need to update the Core Network policy to include the "legacy" infrastructure (TGW and Legacy VPC).
-In *cloudwan\_policy.tf*, **uncomment lines 39 - 46, 90 - 102, and 132 - 140**.
+In *cloudwan\_policy.tf*, **uncomment lines 39 - 46, 90 - 102, and 134 - 142**.
 * Step 2 - *TGW Peering*.
 Create TGW peering to Cloud WAN in both Regions.
 The console creates in the same workflow the peering, TGW policy table, and associates the policy table to the peering; here we need to create all those resources.
-In *main.tf*, **uncomment lines 427 - 451, and 573 - 597**.
+In *main.tf*, **uncomment lines 410 - 434, and 549 - 573**.
 * Step 3 - *TGW Attachments*.
 Create the TGW route table attachments in Cloud WAN (in both Regions).
-In *main.tf* file, **uncomment lines 453 - 468, and 599 - 614**.
+  * In *main.tf* file, **uncomment lines 436 - 451, and 575 - 590**.
+  * In *outputs.tf* file, **uncomment lines 31 and 36**.
 * Step 4 - *Update VPC and TGW Route Tables*.
 In this section, we have to create the VPC routing in the Legacy VPCs to communicate to the Transit Gateway.
-In *main.tf* file, **uncomment lines 339 - 341, and 485 - 487**.
+In *main.tf* file, **uncomment lines 326 - 328, and 465 - 467**.
   * Take your time to understand how the [VPC module](https://registry.terraform.io/modules/aws-ia/vpc/aws/latest) works, and how it abstracts the creation of TGW and Cloud WAN attachments (and routing to them).
 * Step 5 - *Validation*.
 Nothing to do here, follow the lab instructions.